Wahid Omar: Biography

-Waheed Omar was born and raised in Kabul as an ethnic Pashtun.
+Waheed Omar was born and raised in Kabul.
 His early schooling took place in Kabul and Peshawar, Pakistan.
 He later attended the University of York in the United Kingdom where he received a Master of Arts degree in political science.
 At York, Omar focused on Post-Conflict Reconstruction and Development.
 His MA thesis was on South Africa's post-apartheid transitional justice mechanisms and how on how some of those lessons could be applied to post-war Afghanistan.

 Before his appointment as Karzai's chief spokesperson, Omar served the Government of Afghanistan in several high-level positions, including as the deputy director of the Office of Administrative Affairs (2007–2008), and the chief organizing officer of the Af-Pak Peace Jirga.
 He also has worked with international and domestic non-government institutions such as the Swedish Committee for Afghanistan, The Friedrich-Ebert-Stiftung and Sanayee Development Foundation.
 Omar has been an activist and writer from a young age, establishing Afghan Youth Foundation for Unity in Peshawer when he was in his early 20s.
 He led the establishment of FES, Afghanistan Young Leaders Forum in 2003.
 He has published a children's book and several articles and poems in Dari, Pashto and English.

 Omar speaks both of the official languages of Afghanistan, Persian and Pashto, as well as English, and is proficient in Urdu/Hindi and German.